pranavdhopey/ADK-Agent-Basics/BLOG.md

 This blog series documents my journey learning Google's Agent Development Kit (ADK).
 I'm not an expert - I'm learning alongside you.
 Think of this as notes from a fellow student who just happens to be a few chapters ahead.
 I'll share the mistakes I made, the "aha!" moments I had, and most importantly, the actual code that works.

+This is a **6-part series** that will take you from building your first "hello world" agent to creating sophisticated multi-agent systems that can actually execute real infrastructure commands.
+Each part builds on the previous one, so by the end you'll have a solid understanding of ADK's core concepts - agents, tools, state management, workflows, and more.
+Whether you're completely new to AI agents or looking to learn Google's ADK specifically, this series has got you covered.

 Let's dive in!

 ---